-Mahdi Redha Ali's side outplayed its opponent in the first half but Oscar Tabarez's men rallied from a goal down to take all three points at Old Trafford.
+Mahdi Redha Ali's side outplayed their opponents in the first half but Oscar Tabarez's favourites rallied from a goal down to take all three points at Old Trafford

 By Husmukh Kerai

-Ismail Matar showed a cool head to give the underdog a shock lead but a superb free kick from Gaston Ramirez and a fine finish from Nicolas Lodeiro gave Oscar Tabarez's side all three point.
+Ismail Matar showed a cool head to give the underdogs a shock lead but a superb free kick from Gaston Ramirez and a fine finish from Nicolas Lodeiro gave Oscar Tabarez's side all three points.

 Both sides had similar opportunities early on with Matar coming close to turning in Ahmed Kalil’s cross for the UAE before Cavani failed to make contact with Ramon Arias’ ball into the box.

 |5/1||Uruguay are 5/1 with PaddyPower to win gold in the men's Olympic football

 The breakthrough came after 20 minutes with the UAE taking a surprising, but deserved, lead.
 Omar Abdulrahman found Matar with a superb pass using the outside of his boot before the striker skipped around the goalkeeper and slotted his shot past two defenders on the line.

 And Redha Ali’s men almost doubled their lead moments later when Kalil found himself one-on-one against Martin Campana, but the Uruguayan shotstopper got down well to keep his side in touching distance.

 Campana was pushed into action twice on the half-hour mark as first Rashed Eisa skipped past Arias but couldn’t find a way past the keeper from a tight angle before Matar went inches from grabbing his second with a headed effort from Abdulrahman’s cross.